How to Get a Tennessee Insurance License

 Last updated:

-Getting your Tennessee insurance license is the first step to becoming an insurance agent in Tennessee.
+Getting your Tennessee insurance license is the first step to becoming an insurance agent in the state.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 The Tennessee Department of Commerce & Insurance has a 6-step process on how to become an insurance agent in Tennessee.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Tennessee insurance exam, and beyond.